murphye/spring-boot-http-3-jetty/README.md

 curl -k -v --alt-svc /tmp/altcache https://demo.local:8443
 ```

-Run this command twice, and observe on the first run HTTP/2 will be used and the second run HTTP/3 will be used.
+Run this command twice , and observe on the first run HTTP/2 will be used and the second run HTTP/3 will be used
+(if still HTTP/2, wait a second and try again).

 ## Known Issues

-1. You may occasionally encounter a `java.lang.IllegalStateException: Flusher@4df6445d[CLOSED]` from Jetty ([GitHub Issue](https://github.com/eclipse/jetty.project/issues/10519))
-2. Once again, Chrome and Safari do not work due to the self-signed certificate
+1. Once again, Chrome and Safari do not work due to the self-signed certificate
-3. The `ma` in the `Alt-Svc` header does not seem to be respected by Firefox (due to the self-signed cert?)
+2. The `ma` in the `Alt-Svc` header does not seem to be respected by Firefox (due to the self-signed cert?)